Plea Bargains and Negotiations in Raleigh, NC

 Plea bargaining requires that you waive your right to a trial, your right against self-incrimination and your right to confront the witnesses against you.
 If you decide to accept a plea bargain, it must be entered into voluntarily, of your own free will.
 Further, you must be fully aware of all the consequences of taking that plea.
 As a general rule, judges will accept plea bargains so long as everyone is in agreement.
 The judge, however, does not participate in plea negotiations.
 You should know that there are times when judges reject potential plea deals, typically because they feel that the plea bargain is too lenient.
 When that happens, you have an absolute right to continuance.

-In the event you decide to plead guilty in agreement with the prosecutor for reduced charges, the experienced attorneys at Kurtz and Blum will initiate plea negotiations to ensure the best possible result for you.
+In the event you decide to plead guilty in agreement with the prosecutor for reduced charges, the experienced attorneys at Kurtz & Blum, PLLC will initiate plea negotiations to ensure the best possible result for you.
 Part of the reason that we are able to achieve favorable pleas for our clients is that the Wake County District Attorney’s Office is thoroughly aware that our criminal defense lawyers are not afraid of going to trial.

 Offering a plea bargain is at the prosecutor’s discretion.
 If you agree to it, you enter into a contract with the prosecutor, and the plea bargain should be placed on record.
 If you break your contract, however, the prosecutor is no longer bound by the deal.
 If the prosecutor breaks their side of deal, you can seek to have the guilty plea set aside or enforced.

 If a plea bargain is offered to you, you certainly do not have to accept.
 Further, if plea negotiations are initiated, and you do not like the way they are going, you can simply tell us that you want us to take the case to trial.
 At Kurtz & Blum, PLLC, we stand ready and by your side whether in trial or in plea negotiations.